State Supreme Court Elections to Watch in 2024

 Other notable races

 Many more states have elections this year that will shape their courts, even if the likely ideological impact on the court is more difficult to pinpoint.
-This week in Arkansas, for example, elections for two seats on the supreme court will create vacancies that allow Gov. Sarah Huckabee Sanders (R) to appoint two new justices to the court.
+Earlier this year in Arkansas, for example, elections for two seats on the supreme court created vacancies that allow Gov. Sarah Huckabee Sanders (R) to appoint two new justices to the court.
 Justice Courtney Goodson won an election to a different seat than the one she currently holds (she changed seats to extend her eligibility to serve on the court), and justices Karen Baker and Rhonda Wood will compete in a November runoff for the position of chief justice.
 This outcome could affect Arkansans’ ability to sue their government when it violates their rights, as Baker has been vocal about her disagreement with the court’s recent ruling that the state is essentially immune from suits for financial damages.

-In North Carolina, meanwhile, Justice Allison Riggs (D), a former civil rights lawyer who was appointed on an interim basis to the state high court last fall and won her primary this week, faces Judge Jefferson Griffin (R) of the North Carolina Court of Appeals in November.
+In North Carolina, meanwhile, Justice Allison Riggs (D), a former civil rights lawyer who was appointed on an interim basis to the state high court last fall and won her primary this spring, faces Judge Jefferson Griffin (R) of the North Carolina Court of Appeals in November.
 If Griffin wins, Republicans will have a 6–1 majority on a court that only two years ago had a 4–3 Democratic majority.
 And in Alabama, national conservative groups unsuccessfully got involved in a contentious Republican primary to replace retiring chief justice Tom Parker who invoked theology in the court’s recent decision finding frozen embryos fit within the state’s wrongful death statute.
 Associate Justice Sarah Stewart won the Republican primary and will face lower court judge Greg Griffin (D) in November.

 Part of the story this year may also be the high-stakes races that did not materialize, even in the post-Dobbs era.
 Illinois, Nevada, and West Virginia could have seen state supreme court majorities at stake this cycle, but candidates did not end up contesting the races in those states.
 We will also be closely watching retention elections in states like Missouri and Oklahoma, which have historically been quiet affairs, but where the state supreme courts have ruled against their respective legislatures on questions related to democratic participation and abortion rights.